-10 Fun Things to Do in Brecon Beacons National Park
+Fun Things to Do in Brecon Beacons National Park

 Choose a festival

-There are tons of festivals throughout the year which reflect the traditions and passions of the Welsh people – like food, drink, arts, music and entertainment.
+There are tons of festivals throughout the year, which reflect Welsh traditions and passions – such as food, drink, arts, music and entertainment.

 There are more than 180 geocaches in the Brecon Beacons National Park.
 Just go to the geocaching website.
 If you don’t have a smartphone and want to do it without GPS you can even use an Ordnance Survey map and compass.

 Look behind a waterfall